jasonaaronwilson/c-armyknife-lib/src-doc/logger.md

 may require dozens or hundreds of cycles while adding two numbers may take less than a single cycle on a modern pipelined processor).

-## @function logger_impl

-This is the non macro version entry point into the logger.
-Normally it wouldn't be called directly since it is less convenient than the macro versions.

-## @function logger_init

-This function modifies the logging level based on the environment variable ARMYKNIFE_LIB_LOG_LEVEL (which currently must be a number).

-While not required to actually use logging, the logging level will be set to LOGGER_WARN unless you change it in a debugger, and those logging statements will be sent to stderr which is probably not convenient.

 ## @macro log_debug

 Log at the DEBUG level using printf style formatting.